Jason Xu

 Research Interests

-I’m broadly interested in stochastic modeling, machine learning, and computational statistics.
-In particular, much of my work focuses on contributing inferential tools in dependent, constrained, and missing data settings.
+I’m broadly interested in stochastic modeling, statistical machine learning, and computational statistics.
+Much of my work focuses on contributing inferential tools in dynamic, dependent, and missing data settings, and I am particularly interested in likelihood-based formulations and the interface between optimization and Bayesian approaches.

 [Back to homepage]